ianw11/DraftLobbyBot/README.md

 ### Start session
 When everything looks ready to go, use `!start`

+### Transfer Session ownership
+If you no longer want to run a session you can choose to transfer ownership to another member.
+Use `!transfer` or `!transferTo` followed by one of the following:
+- @mention the new owner
+- the user tag (which is the username#0000)
+- the user id (you need to enable developer mode in discord) In addition, the new owner must be in the session already and must not already be running their own Session.

 ### Delete/Close session
 `!delete`.
 This notifies everybody who's joined/waitlisted.